nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 From the diagram illustrated above:
 1. `LogicManager` has its `execute()` method called when a user enters the `"findPool n/Alice"` command.
-1. `AddressBookParser` class is then created, which subsequently creates `FindPoolCommandParser` class to help parse the user's command.
+1. `AddressBookParser` class is then accessed, which subsequently creates `FindPoolCommandParser` class to help parse the user's command.
 1. `AddressBookParser` would then have its `parse()` method invoked to parse the argument `"n/Alice"` and passes it to `FindPoolCommandParser`.
 1. `FindPoolCommandParser` parses the argument `"n/Alice"` and creates a `PooledPassengerContainsKeywordPredicate` which is returned to the `FindPoolCommandParser`.